jorge-gl/deploying-wordpress-debian/README.md

 <!-- hide -->
 ### Before you start...

 > We need you!
-These exercises are built and maintained in collaboration with contributors such as yourself.
-If you find any bugs or misspellings please contribute and/or report them.
+These exercises are built and maintained in collaboration with contributors like yourself.
+If you find any bugs or misspellings, please contribute and/or report them.
 <!-- endhide -->

 ## 🌱 How to start a project?

-There are two options: Cloud-based or local in your computer.

-### A) Cloud-based installation

-You can open these exercises in just a few seconds by clicking: [Open in Codespaces](https://s.4geeks.com/start?repo=https://github.com/breatheco-de/deploying-wordpress-debian).

-> Once you have VSCode open the LearnPack exercises should start automatically.
-If exercises don't run automatically, you can try typing on your terminal: `$ learnpack start`

-### B) Local Installation

-Clone this repository in your local environment ([how to clone this repository](https://4geeks.com/how-to/github-clone-repository)) and follow the steps below:
+Clone this repository in your debian virtual machine ([how to clone this repository](https://4geeks.com/how-to/github-clone-repository)) and follow the steps below:

 1. Install LearnPack, the package manager for learning tutorials and the node compiler plugin for learnpack, make sure you also have node.js 14: